 This of course also means that Vboot is equal to Vcc, 12V in our example.
 When it comes to turning Q2 off, Vout starts floating.
 Depending on what the motor, and the other side of the bridge does, either D1 or D2 will open and continue conducting the motor current.

-If D2 openes, Vout would stay at 0V (actually it would go slightly negative to open D2, but let’s ignore that for now), so Cboot and Vboot stays as they were: charged up to Vcc, or 12V higher than Vout.
+If D2 openes, Vout would stay at 0V (actually it would go slightly negative for D2 to conduct, but let’s ignore that for now), so Cboot and Vboot stays as they were: charged up to Vcc, or 12V higher than Vout.

-If we wanted to turn Q1 on at this point, Q4 can easily drive it’s gate 12V higher than it’s source terminal voltage (Vout), so we can clearly open it.
+If we wanted to turn Q1 on at this point, Q4 can easily drive it’s gate 12V higher than it’s source terminal voltage (Vout), so we can clearly turn it on.

-If however D1 starts conducting after we opened Q2, Vout rises to Vbat (again, slightly higher, to forward-bias the diode, but I’ll ignore that here).
+If however D1 starts conducting after we turned Q2 on, Vout rises to Vbat (again, slightly higher, to forward-bias the diode, but I’ll ignore that here).
 When that happens – since the voltage across Cboot can’t change abruptly – Vboot has to rise and reach Vbat+Vcc.
 Normally, Cboot would discharge quickly towards Vcc, but in our case Dboot closes and lets Vboot rise as high as it wishes:

 At that point Vout is at Vbat and Vboot is higher than that by Vcc (12V).
 If we wanted to turn Q1 on at this point, we can still do it: the high-level output voltage of the driver (Vboot) is 12V higher than the source voltage of Q1, as it is connected to Vout.